kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Implementations of metaresources SHOULD put a condition into `status.Conditions` of any objects affected by the metaresource.

-That condition, if added, MUST be named according to the pattern `<meta-resource-kind>Affected` (e.g. `colors.controller.k8s.io/ColorPolicyAffected`), and have the optional `observedGeneration` field kept up to date when the spec of the target object changes.
+That condition, if added, MUST be named according to the pattern `<meta-resource-kind>Affected` (e.g. `colors.controller.k8s.io/ColorPolicyAffected`), and SHOULD include `observedGeneration` field kept up to date when the spec of the target object changes.

 Implementations SHOULD use their own unique domain prefix for this condition type.
-Gateway API implementations, for instance, should use the same domain as in the `controllerName` field on `GatewayClass` (or some other implementation-unique domain for implementations that do not use `GatewayClass`.)
+Gateway API implementations, for instance, SHOULD use the same domain as in the `controllerName` field on `GatewayClass` (or some other implementation-unique domain for implementations that do not use `GatewayClass`.)

 E.g. – given a `Gateway` object that is targeted by a hypothetical `ColorPolicy` metaresource named `policy-namespace/my-policy`, which is owned by a `colors.controller.k8s.io` controller and with status `Enforced` or `PartiallyEnforced`.
 The controller SHOULD add to the status of the `Gateway` object a condition `colors.controller.k8s.io/ColorPolicyAffected: true`, and reason ideally referring to the `policy-namespace/my-policy` by name.